Brown bread: Borodinsky

 Borodinsky bread is a slightly sweet sourdough rye bread of Russian origin, usually flavoured by caraway and coriander seeds and sweetened with molasses, which augments its already quite dark colour coming from the rye flour.
 It is named after the Battle of Borodino, and the legend says that it was invented by the widow of one of the Russian generals who died in that battle, though in reality it was probably created much later, at the end of the 19th century.

 Boston

-New England or Boston brown bread is a type of dark, slightly sweet multigrain steamed bread, usually sweetened with molasses, popular in New England.
-The moist bread is dark in colour and traditionally served with baked beans and hot dogs.
+New England or Boston brown bread is a type of dark, slightly sweet multigrain steamed bread, usually sweetened with molasses.
+It is popular in New England and traditionally served with baked beans and hot dogs.

-Boston brown bread's colour comes from a mixture of flours, usually a mix of several of the following: cornmeal, rye, whole wheat, graham flour, and from the addition of sweeteners like molasses and maple syrup.
+Boston brown bread's colour comes from a mixture of flours, usually a mix of cornmeal, rye, whole wheat, or graham flour, and from the addition of sweeteners like molasses and maple syrup.
 Raisins are sometimes added.
-The batter is poured into a can, and steamed in a kettle.
+The batter is poured into a can and steamed in a kettle.

 Loaf volume

-Whole wheat flours that contain raw wheat germ, instead of toasted germ, have higher levels of glutathione, and thus result in lower loaf volumes.
+Whole wheat flours that contain raw wheat germ instead of toasted germ have higher levels of glutathione, resulting in lower loaf volumes.